 Through Lendio, you could be connected to a wide range of business financing options that include:

 - Lines of credit.
 Like a credit card, lines of credit provide continual access to cash up to a credit limit.
 Businesses often use them to cover unexpected expenses in an off-season or over an ongoing project.

 - SBA loans.
-This is a low-interest loan option, backed by the Small Business Administration that’s designed to help small businesses and certain startups.
-It gets solid rates because the government agrees to step in if you default, making risky businesses less of a lending liability.
+This is a low-interest loan option backed by the Small Business Administration and designed to help small businesses and select startups.
+It has low rates because the government agrees to step in if you default, making risky businesses less of a lending liability.

 - Short-term loans.
 Designed to help businesses find a quick fix for emergency expenses, these loans can get you money quickly.
 They might be better as a last resort, however: You could end up with weekly or even daily repayments and high interest rates.

 - Term loans.
-Your standard loan option best for one-time large expenses, fixed-term loans have a set repayment period which is usually several years.
-Business owners typically use fixed-term loans for things like opening a new location or upgrading supplies.
+Your standard loan option best for one-time large expenses, fixed-term loans have a set repayment period of several years, in most cases.

 - Merchant cash advances.
 Get an advance on your company’s future sales in exchange for a percentage of each sale you make until the advance is repaid with interest.